The Labrador breed standard specifies the ideal appearance of a pedigree Labrador Retriever from head to tail.

 We’ll look at that more in a moment.

 You can download the current full AKC Labrador Retriever breed standard from the AKC website in a four page pdf document.

 Labrador Breed Standard UK

-It also refers to the dog’s intelligence, good biddable temper, agility, excellent nose, soft mouth and love of water”
+The Kennel Club also refer to the Lab’s “intelligence, good biddable temper, agility, excellent nose, soft mouth and love of water.”

 These are some of the attributes which make the Labrador such a superb working gundog.

-Another specification mentioned by the Kennel Club (and again, sadly passed over in some show dogs) is that the Labrador should not have excessive body weight or excessive substance.
+Another specification mentioned by the Kennel Club (and again, sadly overlooked in some successful show dogs) is that the Labrador should not have excessive body weight or excessive substance.

-In the UK the height guidelines are slightly less tall than for dogs in the USA
+The UK height guidelines are slightly less tall than for dogs in the USA.

-Weight is not specified on the breed standard page on the KC website though it does say this:
+Weight is not specified in the breed standard, though it does say

 The breed standard also includes notes on facial features including that eyes should be medium sized and brown or hazel in colour, and ears not large or heavy and set back.